MaxxAir Fan Deluxe Review (After 4+ Years Living In A Camper)

 Additionally, gas stovetops, diesel heaters and other items that burn fuel can produce dangerous gasses which can lead to carbon monoxide poisoning if not properly vented.

-MaxxAir Fan Deluxe shown with cartoon graphics of smelly socks, a trash can, and poop, emphasizing its effectiveness at ventilating and removing odors in camper vans.
+Black MaxxAir Fan Deluxe shown with cartoon graphics of smelly socks, a trash can, and poop, emphasizing its effectiveness at ventilating and removing odors in camper vans as part of this MaxxAir Fan Deluxe review.

 Regardless of how well you insulate your van, a metal box in the hot sun is going to warm up.